loopold/nextjs-vars/README.md

 ```
 I changed only one default.
 Code inside a `src/` directory? to `Yes`

-Then I made a few changes – you can see these in the commits (and I fixed some typos).
-You can compare Initial commit with later
+Then I made a few changes, which you can see in the commits.
+I also fixed some typos.
+You can compare the initial commit with a later one by compare commits or tags in GitHub as in `git diff` command.
+Here is [init...window](https://github.com/loopold/nextjs-vars/compare/init...window) or [window...standalone](https://github.com/loopold/nextjs-vars/compare/window...standalone) comparison.

 ---